Yves73Com/my-new-project/README.md

 ## Data sources and AI methods

+Since I am not an advanced AI user or creator, I cannot include data sources or AI methods.
+And, by the way, my source of inspiration is real human life with all its pros and cons.
 Where does your data come from?
 Do you collect it yourself or do you use data collected by someone else?
 If you need to use links, here's an example:
 [Twitter API](https://developer.twitter.com/en/docs)